-QUESTION 9: Why didn’t you tell me to file a Claim for Benefits form with the Virginia Workers’ Compensation Commission? (even if you are making voluntary payments.)
+QUESTION 9: Why didn’t you tell me to file a Claim Form with the Virginia Workers’ Compensation Commission? (even if you are making voluntary payments.)

 There you have it – insurance adjusters are well trained in the art of misinformation.
 DON’T BE TAKE ADVANTAGE OF!!!
 Take a stand by educating yourself to ensure NO ONE is able to pull the wool over your eyes!